A White Paper produced by Connect Health’s Medical Director, Dr Graeme Wilkes

 - Further debate is on the rationale for operating on such a disc as the majority will not go on to develop CES, but a significant number will, and some will be harmed.

 As a result of the above, the Connect senior clinical team unanimously recommended a change to our internal guidelines for clinicians.

 All felt patients are at risk of harm if presenting with bilateral sciatica.
 Rapid access to urgent same-day MRI is needed to add to the existing standard of that where traditional “red flags” are present.

 Given none of our community services contractually have access to MRI with any urgency, the only option is to refer to hospital urgent care services.
-Guidance for management of CES nationally usually advises referral to the local ED rather than tertiary neurosurgical centres.
+Guidance for management of Cauda Equina Syndrome physical therapy national pathways usually advises referral to the local ED rather than tertiary neurosurgical centres.